Jimmy Sham: Aftermath of the same-sex partnership ruling

+Detention at Haneda Airport

+On 16 June 2026, travelling to Tokyo with family to mark his birthday, Sham was held for questioning by immigration officers on arrival at Haneda Airport and was admitted only around noon the following day, after roughly 20 to 22 hours.
+Officers told him that Japanese rules restrict entry by people who have served sentences of more than one year, and questioned him about the basis of his conviction, including whether the case had involved violence; he provided his itinerary, hotel bookings, news reports and court documents to explain that the prosecution was political in nature.
+The incident was first reported by Sankei Shimbun on 29 June 2026.

+Sham said he found it reasonable that frontline officers were unfamiliar with the 47 democrats case and the national security law, comparing it to how few Hong Kong people would recognise the name of a foreign dissident, and described the officers as professional and courteous.
+He called on the Japanese authorities to establish a clearer declaration mechanism allowing people with political convictions to enter visa-free, and said he had travelled to a number of other countries since his release without comparable difficulty.

 Harassment and physical attacks

 Attack over sexual orientation

 On 7 July 2019, DAB politician and LegCo member Ann Chiang uploaded a video to Facebook slamming Sham for being gay and alleging that he intentionally concealed his sexuality to gain status with the pan-democracy camp in Hong Kong.
 The video showed him in drag at an event, with captions "Deliberately concealing that, for power, money or fame?" and "Corrupting social morals, just disgusting."
 Sham is openly gay and participates in LGBT rights organisations.
 He responded on social media, criticizing Chiang's attacks and encouraging those remaining in the closet not to feel ashamed of their sexuality.
 The video was instantly criticized by gay groups and was removed by Facebook for violating its community standards.
 On 19 July, Sham and LegCo member Raymond Chan Chi-chuen protested in front of the Equal Opportunities Commission together with a number of LGBT rights organisations.
 The pair submitted a petition with more than 2,000 signatures demanding that EOC chairman Ricky Chu Man-kin condemn Chiang's statements.
 Chiang later accused Sham of not being "ready" if he considered her comments to be an attack.

 Sham was one of the coordinators of a demonstration on 8 December 2019.
 His attempts to communicate with the Hong Kong Police Force about the demonstration were rejected by the police, who called him a "damn gay man" (死基佬).